Warren’s origin story, her mother and THE dress, comes home

 Warren did not always mention the dress when talking about her family struggles.
 In 2003’s “The Two-Income Trap,” which Warren co-wrote with her daughter, Amelia Warren Tyagi, she writes simply of her mother’s position: “After a few weeks of searching, she took a job in the catalog order department of Sears.”

+Warren writes that she “looked her right in the eye and said: ‘You look great.
+Really.'
+I stood on the front porch and watched her walk down the street.
+It was quiet at that time of day.
+The sun was hot and she was wobbly in her high heels, but she walked straight ahead.”

+The family lived around the corner from a three-story, brick Sears, Roebuck & Co. store at NW 23rd Street and Pennsylvania Avenue.
+It had opened in 1954 as the area’s first retail location with escalators.

-The federal minimum wage in 1962 was $1.15.
+Oklahoma did not have a state-mandated minimum wage in 1962, but the federal one was $1.15.
 That would mean a monthly paycheck of about $180, though when deducting for taxes and other household expenses, the mortgage would gobble up most of the rest.
+Warren's campaign says the senator doesn't know exactly how her parents made ends meet, but that they might have been able to get credit or help from relatives.

-Sears, though, offered pay increases based on seniority, which Warren’s mother likely would have accrued when she became a multiyear employee.
-Warren's campaign says it doesn't know if she got raises.
+Sears offered pay increases based on seniority, which Warren’s mother likely would have accrued when she became a multiyear employee, former Sears employees say.

+The average hourly pay for store employees in Oklahoma was about $1.50.
+Warren's campaign says it doesn't know if her mother got raises, but says the crucial point is that the initial, minimum-wage salary was enough to stave off poverty at the most critical moment.

+“Sears was a good company to work for,” said Sandra Wheeler, who was a 30-year employee.
+“Years would go by, and you didn’t want to leave.
+You had your seniority.”

 While giving her presidential campaign speech for months, Warren has added a layer to the “dress” story by saying the family had recently “lost" its car — a 1958 Oldsmobile with leather seats and air conditioning.
 She has used similar language in her books.